NCAR/geocat-applications/README.md

 ## What is [GeoCAT Applications](https://ncar.github.io/geocat-applications/)?

 GeoCAT Applications is a community resource managed by the GeoCAT team.
-Inspired by the [NCL Applications](https://www.ncl.ucar.edu/Applications/).
+Inspired by [NCL Applications](https://www.ncl.ucar.edu/Applications/).

 GeoCAT Applications is broken into two main sections: